 - In Mexico, penalties for drug offences include long prison sentences in local jails.
 This may also include controlled medications if not purchased with a legal prescription.

 - In Thailand and Indonesia, the possession of even small quantities of 'recreational drugs' can result in lengthy jail sentences, heavy fines and deportation.

-- Being caught with drugs in China, even small amounts, will attract harsh sentences with no option for parole.
+- Being caught with drugs in China, even small amounts, will attract harsh sentences including the death penalty and life imprisonment.

 Young travellers should also be aware that in certain countries juvenile offenders may be treated by the courts in the same way as adults, including China and the US.